John Paul Vann: Military career

 In 1943, at the age of 18, Vann enlisted in the United States Army Air Force.
 He underwent pilot training, transferred to navigation school, and was commissioned as a second lieutenant in 1945.
 However, the war ended before he could see action.

 Vann married Mary Jane Allen of Rochester, New York in October 1945, at the age of 21.
 They had five children.

 When the Army Air Force separated from the Army in 1947 to form its own branch, the United States Air Force, Vann chose to remain in the Army and transferred to the infantry.
 He was assigned to Korea, and then Japan, as a logistics officer.
 When the Korean War began in June 1950, Vann coordinated the transportation of his 25th Infantry Division to Korea.
 Vann joined his unit, which was placed on the critical Pusan Perimeter until the amphibious Inchon landing relieved the beleaguered forces.

-In late 1950, in the wake of China's entrance into the war and the retreat of allied forces, now-Captain Vann was given his first command, a Ranger company, the Eighth Army Ranger Company.
+In late 1950, in the wake of China's entrance into the war and the retreat of allied forces, then-Captain Vann was given his first command, a Ranger company, the Eighth Army Ranger Company.
 He led the unit on reconnaissance missions behind enemy lines for three months, before a serious illness in one of his children resulted in his transfer back to the United States.
 While assigned to Rutgers University's ROTC program as an assistant professor of military science and tactics, he received a Bachelor of Science degree with a concentration in economics and statistics in 1954.

-In 1954, Vann joined the 16th Infantry Regiment in Schweinfurt, Germany, becoming the head of the regiment's Heavy Mortar Company.
+In 1954, Vann joined the 16th Infantry Regiment in Schweinfurt, Germany, becoming the head of the regiment's heavy mortar company.
 A year later, he was promoted to major and transferred to Headquarters U.S. Army Europe at Heidelberg, where he returned to logistics work.

 Vann returned to the U.S. to attend the Command and General Staff College (a prerequisite for further promotion) in 1957.
 During this period, he earned a Master of Business Administration degree from Syracuse University in 1959 and completed all course requirements for a PhD in public administration at the university's Maxwell School of Citizenship and Public Affairs.
 He was promoted to lieutenant colonel in 1961.